freQuensy23-coder/manim-gpt/README.md

 3. The AI will create a scenario and generate Manim code
 4. Type "continue" when prompted to proceed with code generation
 5. Wait for the video to render with background music
+6. If you want changes, type a new message and the video will be regenerated
-6. Download your animated explanation!
+7. Download your animated explanation!

 ## Technical Details